Orama-Interactive/Pixelorama-Docs/docs/faq.md

 - You are free to download and use Pixelorama for any purpose, personal, non-profit, commercial, or otherwise.
 - You are free to modify, distribute, redistribute, and remix Pixelorama to your heart’s content, for any reason, both non-commercially and commercially.

+However, the [Steam version](https://store.steampowered.com/app/2779170/Pixelorama/) will be paid.

 ## Q: What platforms is Pixelorama available on?
 A: Pixelorama is currently available for Windows, Linux, Mac and Web browsers.
 More platforms may be supported in the future.
-You can download Pixelorama from [itch.io](https://orama-interactive.itch.io/pixelorama) and [GitHub releases](https://github.com/Orama-Interactive/Pixelorama/releases).
-It is also available on Scoop for Windows, as a [Flatpak](https://flathub.org/apps/details/com.orama_interactive.Pixelorama) and [Snap](https://snapcraft.io/pixelorama) for Linux and in the [Open Store](https://open-store.io/app/pixelorama.orama-interactive) for Ubuntu Touch.
+You can download Pixelorama from [itch.io](https://orama-interactive.itch.io/pixelorama), [GitHub releases](https://github.com/Orama-Interactive/Pixelorama/releases) and very soon on [Steam](https://store.steampowered.com/app/2779170/Pixelorama/).
+It is also available on Scoop for Windows, as a [Flatpak](https://flathub.org/apps/details/com.orama_interactive.Pixelorama) and [Snap](https://snapcraft.io/pixelorama) for Linux.

+## Q: What benefits does the Steam version provide?
+A: Users who buy Pixelorama through Steam will enjoy the benefits that Steam provides to all of the games and software hosted there, such as automatic updates.
+It is also a great way to fund the project's development!
+Apart from that, there will be no other difference between the non-Steam version.
+All of Pixelorama's features will be the same in all versions, and all versions will receive the same updates.
+In other words, the Steam version will not be a "Pro" version.
+It will be exactly the same as the non-Steam version, just with the added benefits that come naturally from Steam.

 ## Q: Who is working on Pixelorama?
 A: Pixelorama is being developed by [Orama Interactive](https://www.oramainteractive.com/), a game development team.
 Of course, Pixelorama would not be the same without the help of our beloved [contributors](https://github.com/Orama-Interactive/Pixelorama/graphs/contributors)!